-If a child is hurt accidentally or there is an issue when carrying out the procedure, the staff member will report the incident immediately to (Headteacher or other senior leader identified here).
+If a child is hurt accidentally or there is an issue when carrying out the procedure, the staff member will report the incident immediately follow the schools safeguarding procedures and report to the Designated Safeguarding Lead.

 If a child makes an allegation against a member of staff, the responsibility for intimate care of that child will be given to another member of staff as quickly as possible and the allegation will be investigated according to the school's safeguarding procedures.